-- In 2005, right after Tamil, the government declared Sanskrit as Classical Language of India.
+- In 2005, right after Tamil, the government declared Sanskrit as a Classical Language of India.
 These two languages are undeniably parental sources for several languages belonging to the Indo-European family and the Dravidian family of language groups.

 - The government gave the classical language status to Kannada and Telugu in 2008.